Stax logo

 Covid instigated a significant shift of human activities to online platforms.
 As organizations worldwide transitioned to an online environment, the implementation of a Work-from-Home (WFH) business model inadvertently heightened risks to internal data—mainly due to employees' use of their personal devices and home networks.
 Many home networks are not equipped to handle malicious and intentional cyber-attacks and lack the required industrial standard security needed to properly combat them.

-The revenue of the global network security market was valued at $22.23B in 2023 and projected to reach $40.20B by 2028, with a CAGR of 12.6%.
-North America is expected to lead the regional market, commanding a CAGR of 15.8%.
+The revenue of the global network security market is expected to reach $24.96B in 2024 and projected to reach $40.75B by 2029, with a CAGR of 10.3%.
+North America is expected to lead the regional market, commanding a CAGR of 10.46%.
 This figure is anticipated to surge further as organizations increasingly embrace remote work arrangements.
 Moreover, the escalating frequency of cyber-attacks targeting WFH networks is expected to fuel additional investments in network security.

 Risks challenges faced by WFH